mateusoliveira43/cly/README.md

 ## Tasks

 - [ ] Option to edit and translate error messages as well.
-- [ ] Add quality measures to code.
+- [ ] Add more quality measures to code and CI pipeline.
 - [ ] Remove docstring rule for tests files.
+- [ ] Add poetry to template.

 # About the Template